-As required by Section 401 of the Companies Act 2015, the Annual Report of the Company comprising of the Financial Report, the Directors' Report and the Auditor's Report of the Company for the financial year ended on June 30, 2022 will be laid before the meeting.
-The audited financial statements of the Company and its subsidiaries (together the 'Group') have been prepared and reported based on a consolidated basis as per the International Financial Reporting Standards (IFRS).
+As required by Section 401 of the Companies Act 2015, the Annual Report of the Company comprising of the Financial Report, the Directors' Report and the Auditor's Report of the Company for the financial year ended on June 30, 2024 will be laid before the meeting.
+The audited financial statements of the Company have been prepared and reported based on a consolidated basis as per the International Financial Reporting Standards (IFRS).